ijokarumawak/couchbase-todo/README.md

     # Create a config file.
     vi config/default.yaml

-    # Define the Couchbase connection settings.
+    # Define Couchbase connection settings.
+    # And Express listen port and cookie secret.
-    # Plus the ElasticSearch connection if you have one.
+    # Plus ElasticSearch connection if you have one.
     Couchbase:
       connection:
         user: ""